some-mthfka/NEAT/README.md

   3. Describe the file structure of the package.

 ## Usage
-For an example, take a look at the attached xor-experiment-parameters.lisp and xor-test.lisp.
+For an example, take a look at _xor-experiment-parameters.lisp_ and _xor-test.lisp_.

-To use the package, you have to do these (in order):
+### Writing an experiment file from scratch
 1. Load experiment parameters file (e.g. xor-experiment-parameters.lisp).
 2. Load the package: